-Paris is one of those cities which looks good in almost every frame.And that is one of the reasons why this city is crowded with tourists all year round. if you are planning for a Parisian trip soon and wondering where to go for the Instagram worthy shot, here are five great places apart from the usual tourist places in Paris.
+Paris is one of those cities which looks good in almost every frame.And that is one of the reasons why this city is crowded with tourists all year round. if you are planning on a Parisian trip soon and wondering where to go for the Instagram worthy shot, here are five great places apart from the usual tourist places in Paris.

 1. Jardin Luxembourg

 Jardin Luxembourg is the most beautiful park in Paris.
 It was built by María de Medici, the queen of Henri IV, and it is a place where the flowers and trees, both French and English, are highlighted.
 If its a spring or summer day, the flowers bloom, it's picturesque and the perfect spot to have a glass of wine and admire the beauty around you.
 A good place to take pictures would be in front of the lake of the Petit Palace and the baroque Medici fountain.